 “I woke up thinking about Iris, too, son,” Robert confided.
 “You don’t expect things like that to happen so soon in someone’s life.
 One day she was there, then everything changed.
 Sometimes I blame myself.
 I know it doesn’t make sense, but when things of this nature happen, you tend to remember the bad times, rather than the good.
 It took me a while to make peace with that — not being able to say goodbye to her, or to tell her that I loved her one last time.”

-“Wally, I know I’m not the perfect dad, but I want you to know that if you ever need to talk, about anything, I will always be there for you,” Robert said.
-A sense of inner strength was heard in his voice.
+“Wally, I know I’m not the perfect dad, but I want you to know that if you ever need to talk, about anything, I will always be there for you,” Robert said, a sense of inner strength in his voice.

 “Well, you be safe on the roads.
 Sometimes, there are crazy people that get behind the wheel of a car,” Robert said with concern.

 “We will.
-I’ll see you at the funeral home, Dad,” Wally said.
+I’ll see you at the funeral home, Dad,” replied Wally.

 A knock at the West front door told Wally that Fran had arrived.
 Wally opened the door to see Fran standing there, dressed in a one-piece, long-sleeved black dress.
-“Hi, Wally,” Frances Kane said, her voice a little shaky.
+“Hi, Wally,” said Frances Kane, her voice a little shaky.
 She was nervous, as her body movements revealed.

 “Hey, Fran.
-Are you OK?”
+Are you okay?”
 Wally asked with concern.

 “Yeah.
 It’s just… well, I didn’t get much sleep last night.
 I haven’t been to a funeral since…” Fran’s voice trailed off.